benizi/ConscientiousProgrammer/source/_posts/2014-05-15-pittsburgh-scala-meetup-exploring-type-directed.markdown

 ## (Update of 2014-06-07)

-I much improved the presentation for Pittsburgh TechFest.
+I much improved the presentation for Pittsburgh TechFest, which I [attended for the third year](/blog/2014/06/07/report-on-the-2014-pittsburgh-techfest-my-third-year/).

 I recommend reading the [article version of the presentation](https://github.com/FranklinChen/talk-on-type-directed-tdd-using-fizzbuzz/blob/master/doc/article.pdf), rather than the slides.
 This is the first time I've created both an article version of a presentation and slides for use during the live presentation.
 I will do this in the future as well.
-Slides are not meant to stand alone or even be read alone.
+Slides are not meant to stand alone or even be read alone, but in case you really want to see them, they are here:

+<iframe src="//www.slideshare.net/slideshow/embed_code/37257104" width="427" height="356" frameborder="0" marginwidth="0" marginheight="0" scrolling="no" style="border:1px solid #CCC; border-width:1px; margin-bottom:5px; max-width: 100%;" allowfullscreen> </iframe> <div style="margin-bottom:5px"> <strong> <a href="https://www.slideshare.net/FranklinChen/presentation-37257104" title="Exploring type-directed, test-driven development: a case study using FizzBuzz" target="_blank">Exploring type-directed, test-driven development: a case study using FizzBuzz</a> </strong> from <strong><a href="http://www.slideshare.net/FranklinChen" target="_blank">Franklin Chen</a></strong> </div>

 ## (Update of 2014-07-17)